skwp/dotfiles/README.md

 Homebrew is _the missing package manager for OSX_.
 Installed automatically.

-We automatically install a few useful packages including ctags, git, and hub, and the silver searcher ('ag') You can install macvim from brew as well, or download it from their website.
+We automatically install a few useful packages including ctags, git, macvim, hub, and the silver searcher ('ag') Note that our autocomplete plugin requires a MacVim that supports Lua.
+The installer knows how to install it, but if you had one installed before, you may need to manually remove your old MacVim.

 ### ZSH